 - multi-vendor e-commerce extensions

 Cloud marketplace solutions like Sharetribe, Arcadier, and Marketplacer are the easiest to get started with and require little to no technical knowledge.
-In most cases, they also offer free trials so you can spend a while playing with the platform to make sure the solution fits your requirements.
+In most cases, they also offer free trials so you can play with the platform to ensure the solution fits your requirements.

-Self-hosted marketplace software like MultiMerch or CS-Cart gives you much more customization and modification possibilities since you have complete access to the source code and own it outright.
-However, you will need at least some technical skill to build a marketplace platform using self-hosted software.
+Self-hosted marketplace software like MultiMerch or CS-Cart gives you much more customization and modification possibilities since you can access the source code and own it outright.
+However, you will need at least some technical skills to build a marketplace platform using self-hosted software.

-Depending on the software type you go with, setting up a new marketplace platform will take you anywhere from a few hours to a few months (I’ve seen years, but I don’t recommend it).
+Depending on your software type, setting up a new marketplace platform will take you anywhere from a few hours to a few months (I’ve seen years, but I don’t recommend it).